cuttle-cards/cuttle/docs/setup-development.md

 npm run e2e:server
 ```

 to execute the entire test suite headlessly against localhost:1337, which you can use to test the last-built version of the application.
-This is effectively what is done in CI when a pull request is submitted agains the `main` branch of this repository.
+This is effectively what is done in CI when a pull request is submitted against the `main` branch of this repository.

 **NOTE** you should run `npm run build` (see above) before this command so that the server (backend) serves the most up-to-date version of the client.